Godsbeloved2420/Bike_Purchase_Analysis/README.md

 The dataset was gotten in a structured form and contains 1,026 rows and 13 columns.

 ### 3.2.
 Exploratory data analysis (EDA):
-Python (Jupiter notebook) was implored in cleaning and analyzing the dataset.
-At the end of the analysis, we were able to determine:
+Python (Google Colab) was implored in cleaning and analyzing the dataset.
+At the end of the analysis, we were able to:

-a) the manufacturer with the highest and lowest average sales volume.

-b) the distribution of car prices in the dataset.

-c) how the different numerical variables in the data set correlates with each other.
+a) discover the relationship between average income of each gender and their bike purchase history.

+b) determine the relationship between distance travelled by cummuters and bike purchase.

-d) the relationship between price and latest launch year.
+c) visualize the relationship between age bracket and bike purchase.

-e) the average price and fuel efficiency of each manufacturer by grouping.

-f)  the most popular car brands by visualization.

-g) which car model has the highest resale value compared to its initial price.

-h) the top 3 fuel-efficient cars with an engine size above 2.5 liters.

-i) which Lexus model has the highest horsepower.

 ## 4.0.
 Methodology
 ### 4.1.
-Data preprocessing/Analytical Approach
+Data preprocessing

 The dataset was imported into Jupiter notebook, including the different libraries like: numpy, pandas, matplotlib and seaborn.
 The dataset was called 'data'.